How to Sell Pokemon Cards: An Expert Guide

 As Pokemon re-enters mainstream culture with the release of new video games and movies, expect to see an uptick in buying and selling activity of old cards.
 But interest doesn’t pick up overnight.

-“It’s not binary in that sense,” Pratte says.
+“It’s not binary in that sense,” Pratte said.